awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/spot_resilience.md

     }
     ```

-  1. Replace both occurrences of **"\<instance-id>"** with the instance-id of one of the Spot Instances that are currently running in your EC2 Auto Scaling group (you can get an instance-id from the Instances tab in the bottom pane of the [EC2 Auto Scaling groups console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) ).
+  1. Replace both occurrences of **"\<instance-id>"** with the instance-id of one of the Spot Instances that are currently running in your EC2 Auto Scaling group (you can get an instance-id from the `Instance management` tab in the bottom pane of the [EC2 Auto Scaling groups console](https://console.aws.amazon.com/ec2autoscaling/home) ).
 You don't need to change any of the other parameters in the event json.
   1. Click **Create**
   1. With your new test name (i.e TestSpotInterruption) selected in the dropdown menu, click the **Test** button.
-  1. The execution result should be **succeeded** and you can expand the details to see the successful log message: "Instance i-01234567890123456 belongs to AutoScaling Group runningAmazonEC2WorkloadsAtScale.
-Detaching instance..."
+  1. The execution result should be **succeeded** and you can expand the details to see the successful log message: "Interruption response actions completed for instance i-0156bedcef61187e8 belonging to runningAmazonEC2WorkloadsAtScale"
-  1. Go back to the [EC2 Auto Scaling groups console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details), and under the **Activity History** tab in the bottom pane, you should see a **Detaching EC2 instance** activity, followed shortly after by a **Launching a new EC2 instance** activity.
+  1. Go back to the [EC2 Auto Scaling groups console](https://console.aws.amazon.com/ec2autoscaling/home), click on the runningAmazonEC2WorkloadsAtScale Auto Scaling group and under the **Activity** tab in the bottom pane, you should see a **Detaching EC2 instance** activity, followed shortly after by a **Launching a new EC2 instance** activity.
+Notice the status `WaitingForELBConnectionDraining` on the detached instance.
+You will find the deregistration timeout configured on the `modify-target-group.json` file.
-  1. Go to the [EC2 ELB Target Groups console](https://console.aws.amazon.com/ec2/v2/home?1#TargetGroups:sort=targetGroupName) and click on the **runningAmazonEC2WorkloadsAtScale** Target Group, go to the Targets tab in the bottom pane, you should see the instance in `draining` mode.
+  1. Go to the [EC2 ELB Target Groups console](https://console.aws.amazon.com/ec2/v2/home#TargetGroups:sort=targetGroupName) and click on the **runningAmazonEC2WorkloadsAtScale** Target Group, go to the Targets tab in the bottom pane, you should see the instance in `draining` status.

 Great result! by leveraging the EC2 Spot Instance Interruption Warning, the Lambda Function detached the instance from the Auto Scaling group and the ELB Target Group, thus draining existing connections, and launching a replacement instance before the current instance is terminated.